 Chadwick Boseman understood his mission.
-The movies that he chose to star in portrayed iconic Black characters like Thurgood Marshall, James Brown, or Jackie Robinson, all key players in Black history for the barriers they broke.
+He chose to star in movies that portrayed iconic Black characters.
+Whether it is Thurgood Marshall, James Brown, or Jackie Robinson, he portrayed key players in Black history for the barriers they broke.

 Chadwick Boseman also played King T’Challa, the lead role in Black Panther, the first superhero movie with a majority Black cast.
 Along with the rest of the Black Panther cast, he inspired kids, especially Black youth worldwide, giving them representation and an invaluable sense of pride.

-He was fired from his first acting role on the tv show “All My Children” for suggesting changes to the script, which in his opinion perpetuated harmful stereotypes about Black people.
+He was fired from his first acting role on the tv show “All My Children” for suggesting changes to the script.
+In his opinion, the script perpetuated harmful stereotypes about Black people.